The Carpentries Workbench

 Updating

-To update workbench packages, you can use the same command as you did to install your packages:
+To update workbench packages, you can use:

 install.packages(c("sandpaper", "varnish", "pegboard", "tinkr"),